mchitgarha78/muon-registry/README.md

     }
 }
 ```
 This json object is for predefined parties.
-DKGs with party rotaion have one more item named `deployment_signature`. after getting this json, Your can add it manually to the `apps.json` file.
+DKGs with party rotaion have one more item named `deployment_signature`.
+After getting this json, you can add it manually to the `apps.json` file.

 Keep in mind to run a file server API (e.g., Nginx) that will return the content of `apps.json`.

-And if you want to perform party rotation on expired DKGS and keep the `apps.json` updated, just add `rotation.sh` bash script to your cron-jobs with your arbitary configuration.
+And if you want to perform party rotation on expired DKGS and keep the `apps.json` updated, simply add the `rotation.sh` bash script to your cron jobs with your arbitrary configuration.

-Don't forget to add execute permission to it using the following command:
+Don't forget to add execute permission to the bash script using the following command:

 ```bash
 (venv) $ chmod +x rotation.sh